HangTime (roller coaster): History

-On August 16, 2017, Knott's Berry Farm announced that they would be adding HangTime.
-It would be replacing Boomerang, and Riptide.
-It would also be the second Gerstlauer Infinity Coaster in the United States, with the first one being The Monster at Adventureland in Altoona, Iowa.
+Knott's Berry Farm officially announced the addition of HangTime on August 16, 2017.
+It would be built on the former site of RipTide, a Top Spin ride that closed in 2016, and Boomerang, a shuttle roller coaster that closed on April 23, 2017.
+It would be the second Gerstlauer Infinity Coaster in the United States, with the first being The Monster at Adventureland in Altoona, Iowa.